pfiadeiro/DP-200-201/Azure Databricks.md

 - **Time Travel (data versioning)**: Delta Lake provides snapshots of data enabling developers to access and revert to earlier versions of data for audits, rollbacks or to reproduce experiments.
 - **Open Format**: All data in Delta Lake is stored in Apache Parquet format enabling Delta Lake to leverage the efficient compression and encoding schemes that are native to Parquet.
 - **Unified Batch and Streaming Source and Sink**: A table in Delta Lake is both a batch table, as well as a streaming source and sink.
 Streaming data ingest, batch historic backfill, and interactive queries all just work out of the box.
-**Schema Enforcement**: Delta Lake provides the ability to specify your schema and enforce it.
-This helps ensure that the data types are correct and required columns are present, preventing bad **data from causing data corruption.
+- **Schema Enforcement**: Delta Lake provides the ability to specify a schema and enforce it.
+This helps ensure that the data types are correct and required columns are present, preventing bad data from causing data corruption.
-- **Schema Evolution**:Big data is continuously changing.
-Delta Lake enables you to make changes to a table schema that can be applied automatically, without the need for cumbersome DDL.
+- **Schema Evolution**: Big data is continuously changing.
+Delta Lake enables changes to a table schema that can be applied automatically, without the need for cumbersome DDL.
 - **100% Compatible with Apache Spark API**: Developers can use Delta Lake with their existing data pipelines with minimal change as it is fully compatible with Spark, the commonly used big data processing engine.

 Some additional features and optimizations:

 - **Optimize** - performs file compaction, small files are compacted together into new larger files up to 1GB.
 This helps dealing with the small file problem.
-- **Data skipping** - performance optimization that aims at speeindg up queries that contain filters.
+- **Data skipping** - performance optimization that aims at speeding up queries that contain filters.
 - **ZOrdering** - technique to colocate related information in the same set of files.
 Maps multidimensional data to one dimension while preserving locality of data points.
 - **Vacuum** - allows the clean up of invalid files to save on storage costs.
 Invalid files are small files compacted into a larger file with the *Optimize* command.